Ramblurr/ts-enum-tools/README.md

 ### Test results

 The following output give an idea of the performance of the flag tests.
-The function is considerably faster than the prototype methods.
+The tools function is considerably faster than the tools prototype methods.
 This should be taken into consideration when the amount of data being processed is significant.

 ```